Madaraka Nyerere Library and

 Community Resource Center

-The Madaraka Nyerere Library and Community Resource Center (LCRC) was envisioned by community leaders in the Mara region as a "kituo cha maarifa" ("knowledge center") for the villages in the Rural Musoma area and a place for educational innovation.
-Constructed in 2016, the LCRC now houses the largest collection of books in Kiswahili of any private community library in the country.
-Although English is one of Tanzania's national languages, literacy in English in rural areas is very low.
-To maximize accessible content for LCRC users, the library's collection was carefully curated by local experts with community input from hundreds of families.
+The Madaraka Nyerere Library and Community Resource Center (LCRC) was envisioned by community leaders in the Mara region as a "kituo cha maarifa" ("center for learning") for the villages in the Rural Musoma area and a place for educational innovation.
+Construction of the LCRC was completed in 2016 and the facility is now filled with thousands of books that were carefully curated to benefit all ages and interests.
+Thanks to the support of our generous donors and expertise of our local partners, the LCRC boasts the largest collection of books written by African authors in Swahili of any private community library in the country!

 In 2019, we invested in the infrastructure needed to provide a dedicated internet connection so students and teachers are able to access free educational materials that are available on the web.
 We are also leveraging open-source software that is designed for managing digital libraries and sharing digital content in remote areas of the world.
 This software will allow us to bring digital resources to schools that do not have access to power and internet.